-Wishing you all good food, good health, and much happiness during this entire holiday season and the New Year!
+Wishing you all good gluten-free food for Christmas, good health, and much happiness during this entire holiday season and the New Year!

 You can see the previous 25 Days of Christmas posts below.

-Day 1 – Gluten-Free Holiday Giveaway Galore x 10—Giveaway of the new book, Mommy, What is Celiac Disease?, plus gluten-free treats and fun stuff.
-(Although giveaway has ended; you can still order Katie’s new book here. )
+Day 1 – Gluten-Free Holiday Galore x 10—Review of Mommy, What is Celiac Disease? plus gluten-free treats and fun stuff.

-Day 7 — Reindeer Antlers Punch for Share Our Holiday Table (You can still give and feed a child.)
+Day 7 — Reindeer Antlers Punch for Share Our Holiday Table (You can always donate to help feed a child.)

-Day 11 — Kitchen Table Bakers Crisps Review and Giveaway (Giveaway has ended.)
+Day 11 — Kitchen Table Bakers Crisps (now called Parm Crisps) Review

-Day 17 — Review and Giveaway of Ricki Heller’s Desserts Without Compromise (Giveaway ends Sunday, December 26, at midnight Eastern.)
+Day 17 — Review of Ricki Heller’s Desserts Without Compromise

 Day 18 — An Unexpected Christmas Blessing